Noriega402/authors/README.md

 # CodeIgniter 4 Application Starter

+## Databse

+- For the creation of the database, there is a file in the database folder named "master".

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.